An Empirical Study on Governance in Bitcoin's Consensus Evolution: Discussion

 \subsection{Threats to validity}

+We investigate governance in decentralised blockchains based on Bitcoin and Bitcoin forks.
+Bitcoin is a one-of-a-kind system and the longest-living blockchain project.
+Our results can be generalised to other decentralised software systems.
+However, the results apply more confidently to systems with a similar network structure and consensus model.
+Other decentralised constructs, such as layer 2 (Lightning Network~\cite{LN}), or layer 0 (Polkadot~\cite{polkadot}, and Cosmos~\cite{cosmos}) could be comparable as they mature.
-We emphasise the repeatability and verification of our research by thoroughly describing developing theories based on the available data.
-The data used in this study is public and accessible through the archives and references presented in this paper.
-The samples~\cite{exportedSamples} used for the analysis as exported from {\tt Atlas.ti} is also provided.
-Furthermore, the paper shows nuanced and accurate results derived from data triangulation and snowballing to demonstrate the results' source and extensively connect both qualitative and quantitative data from the analysis to the concepts derived.

-The sheer amount of data and the limited number of researchers dedicated to this project may raise questions about missing data or analysis.
+Regarding internal validity, we emphasise the repeatability and verification of our research by thoroughly describing developing theories based on the available data.
+The data used is public and available through the archives and references in our paper.
+The samples~\cite{exportedSamples} used for analysis are also provided as exported from {\tt Atlas.ti}.
+Furthermore, we show nuanced perspectives with results derived from data triangulation and snowballing.
+The sheer amount of data and the few researchers dedicated to this project may raise concerns about missing data or analysis.
 To address this, the three authors thoroughly evaluated the results through regular cross-author discussions.
-The recursive process in grounded theory has caused us to look closely at BCH even though all the initial data was gathered from BTC.
+The recursive process in grounded theory made us look closely at BCH even though the initial data was gathered from BTC.
 BCH is interesting because the community has a different culture regarding consensus changes than BTC, where functionality might trump consistency.

+Regarding external validity, we also compare the case of Bitcoin with other public blockchains to ensure generalisability.
+The research method included theoretical saturation, triangulation, and snowball sampling, which led to insights from other systems, such as MakerDAO and Dash, mentioned in~\cref{relatedWork}.
+Additionally, a research assistant investigated consensus changes in Ethereum 1.0.
+These findings did not expand the theory of our work.
+However, aspects like the U.S government's involvement in Ethereum 2.0 were considered in~\cref{implications}.